-" To access the project sites, RESPEC will coordinate with WVDEP to determine the legal ownership of all properties involved in the reclamation work.
-This will be done through research of Property Value Administrator (PVA) records and verification with deeds in the courthouse if necessary.
-RESPEC understands the importance of maintaining effective communication with property owners and will establish a positive and open relationship with them.
-We have experience handling consents and clearance tasks, as demonstrated by our work with the Wyoming Department of Environmental Quality (DEQ)/AML.
-We recently completed a detailed review of the property ownership and mineral leases for the Jay-Bee Blackrock case.
-We recognize that property ownership could vary from large landowning companies to small individual property owners.
+As part of accessing the project sites, RESPEC will determine the legal ownership of all properties related to the reclamation work in coordination with WVDEP.
+The identification of the property owners of each affected property will be conducted by research of Property Value Administrator (PVA) records and subsequent verification with deeds in the courthouse if needed.
+Effective communication will be maintained with property owners by establishing a positive and open relationship in coordination with WVDEP.
+RESPEC has experience with the consents and clearance task because we perform this task as an integral part of the projects conducted for the Wyoming DEQ/AML.
+RESPEC recently completed a detailed review of the property ownership and mineral leases for the Jay-Bee Blackrock case.
+It is recognized that property ownership could vary from large landowning companies to small individual property owners.